TEJA2312/Fronted-Supergaming-Task/README.md

 - After user logs in the User info and tokens are saved in Redux using redux persists
 - Axios Instance is create to intercept every request made to Backend
 - When the api give 403 error with message "Your access token has expired" then it renews the access token using a Refresh Token saved in httpOnly Cookie
+- Edit are restricted to user with role admin and writer
-Hopefully Rest of the Code is pretty standard!.
+- audit logs display page is restricted to admin only Hopefully Rest of the Code is pretty standard!.